 I am a(n) …

 Kim calls me “a medical miracle.”
-Even after four decades of marriage, I’m still not sure what she means by that, but I think it’s a friendly title, so I smile when she says it.
+Even after four decades of marriage, I’m still not sure what she means by that, but I think it might be complimentary, so I smile when she says it.

 When our oldest, Liza, was a young child, we read to her the story of Frosty the Snowman.
 She cried for three days.
 Frosty melted.
 Nothing we could say would console her.
 Hans came along, and he was like, “What?
 Someone melted?” as he looked around the room at something in his world we could never see.
 Alan thought Frosty would melt much more efficiently at the business end of a flame thrower.
 And Sally said, “It serves him right.
 Any snowman stupid enough to go dancing around on a sunny day deserves to melt.”